JoakimOL/Ttm4135-compendium/src/03-blockciphermodes.md

 Shannon proposed to use these techniques repeatedly using the concept of `product cipher`

-Good block ciphers exihibit a socalled avalanche effect.
-Both a `key avalanche` and a `plaintext avalanche` is wanted, according to Shannons properties mentioned above.
+Good block ciphers exhibit a so-called avalanche effect.
+Both a `key avalanche` and a `plaintext avalanche` is wanted, according to Shannon's properties mentioned above.

 A key avalanche is where a
 small change in the key results in a big change in ciphertext.
-This relates to Shannons notion of confusion.
+This relates to Shannon's notion of confusion.

 Try encrypting the same text using a simple substitution cipher and then swap two